 Computer users aren’t top data producers anymore.
 Machines are.
 Raw data from sensors, labs, forensics, and exploration are surging into data centers and overwhelming traditional storage.
-There is a solution: high-performance, massively scale-out NAS with data-aware intelligence.
+There is a solution: high-performance, massively scale-out storage with real-time analytics.

 Join us as Jeff Cobb, VP of Product Management at Qumulo and Taneja Group Senior Analyst Jeff Kato explain Qumulo’s data-aware scale-out NAS and its seismic shift in storing and processing machine data.